Key Takeaways

 Frequently Asked Questions

-• Is tag along rights included in all shareholder agreement?
+1. Are tag along rights mandatory in shareholder agreements?

-If you need help with tag along rights, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, And Airbnb.
+If you need help with tag along rights, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.